 Visual Queries in Distributed Knowledge Graphs

-Visual and multi-modal rich data queries over standalone and distributed knowledge graphs.
+Visual schemas and rich data queries over standalone and distributed knowledge graphs.

 Visual Tool